This article has been archived.

-Once I saw how easy it was to create these beautiful experiences in WordPress, I began to experiment with adding AMP on this website.
+Once I saw how easy it was to create these beautiful experiences in WordPress, I began to experiment with adding AMP to this website.

 Bill Erickson wrote an in-depth post on using Native AMP in WordPress, and that inspired me to give this a try.
 I was concerned that my theme might be too old to utilize AMP and initially put this off because I did not have the time to update my theme.